Behaviorism: The Science of Observable Behavior in Psychology

 A dog sitting and attentively watching a trainer use a clicker to reinforce a behavior

-Behaviorism emphasizes the role of environmental factors in shaping behavior through learning and conditioning.
+Behaviorism highlights the impact of environmental factors in shaping behavior through learning and conditioning.

-Three key mechanisms explain how behaviors are acquired and modified.
+Three fundamental mechanisms illustrate how behaviors are acquired and altered.

 Classical Conditioning

-This process was first studied by Ivan Pavlov in his famous experiments with dogs.
+Ivan Pavlov first explored this concept in his well-known experiments with dogs.

 In classical conditioning, a neutral stimulus is paired with an unconditioned stimulus that naturally triggers a response.